 If you don’t have time to go through each step, download the guide below for future reference.

-The 4 Fundamental Steps to Building Your First Product Roadmap
+Building Your First Product Roadmap in 4 Steps

 Updating existing roadmaps has its own set of challenges, but creating one from scratch is a tall order for any product manager.
 There’s so much to include it can be hard to know where to start.

 1. Before you do anything else, determine the “Why” for your product — the strategic reason for being.

 Why are you developing this product, which, in this way, prioritizes these product attributes for these users?